weka/csi-wekafs/docs/NFS.md

 2. **NFS failback check**:
    * If the WEKA client is not set up, the plugin checks if NFS failback is enabled or if NFS use is forced.
    * If NFS failback is enabled, the plugin uses NFS transport for volume provisioning and publishing.
    * If NFS failback is disabled, the plugin does not start and logs an error message.
-See the section to enable NFS failback.
+To enable NFS failback, see [Install the WEKA CSI Plugin with NFS transport](#install-the-weka-csi-plugin-with-nfs-transport).

 The plugin uses NFS transport for all volume operations when NFS mode is enabled.
 For any volume creation or publishing request, the WEKA CSI plugin performs the following: